plaplant/nuDustC/README.md

 Ensure the configuration file points to the location of each input file and contains the needed parameters for the calculation path.

+# Community guidelines

+If you use nuDustC++ and need help, submit an issue to the nuDustC++ repository.
+If you'd like to contribute, just fork and submit a pull request.
+One of the developers will review your PR.

 # Copyright
 BSD 3-Clause License